Warm Kale Salad with Apples and Curried Cashews

 - ½ teaspoon Dijon mustard

-- 5-6 Tablespoon roasted walnut oil, such as La Tourangelle
+- 5-6 tablespoons roasted walnut oil, such as La Tourangelle

 - Kosher salt and pepper to taste

-- Just under ½ cup Tierra Farms curried cashews
+- Just under ½ cup roasted cashews (try flavored cashews for extra taste)

 - 2 large shallots (or half red onion), thinly sliced

 - 2 oz.
-Brie or another soft cheese, such as Alemar Bent River Camembert
+Brie or another soft cheese

 - In a glass jar with a lid, add maple syrup, sherry vinegar, and Dijon.
 Add the oil, cover the jar, and shake very well.
 Add kosher salt and pepper to taste.
 Set aside until ready to use.